sugwg/gw170817-eft-eos/README.md

 ## Introduction

 This repository is a companion to [Capano et al. (arxiv:19XX.YYYYYY)](https://arxiv.org/abs/19XX.YYYYYY).
-It contains the Livingston glitch-removed gravitational-wave frame data, the equation of state files, and the posterior proability density files from the parameter estimation.
+It contains the Livingston glitch-removed gravitational-wave frame data, the equation of state files, and the posterior probability density files from the parameter estimation.

 We encourage use of these data in derivative works.
 If you use the material provided here, please cite the paper using the reference:
 ```